Ernest Normand: Life and career

-In 1884 he married the painter and writer, Henrietta Rae (1859–1928).
-They both painted nude figures in lush settings, and were criticised for an apparent tendency towards an excess of sensuality in some of their paintings.
+In 1884 he married the painter and writer, Henrietta Rae (1859-1928).
+They both painted nude figures in lush settings, and were criticized for an apparent tendency toward an excess of sensuality in some of their paintings.

 The Normands were based in London from 1885, where Ernest had his studio and received support from the circle around Lord Leighton.
 They lived in Holland Park, an area known as the residence of many other artists of the day.
 Frequent visitors to their home included Leighton, Millais, Prinsep, and Watts.
 These more senior artists adopted the Normands, but their criticism was not always welcome.
 In her memoirs, Henrietta described the overbearing attitudes and conduct of some of the more senior artists.

 In 1890, the Normands travelled to Paris to study at the Académie Julian with Jules Joseph Lefebvre and Jean-Joseph Benjamin-Constant.
 In 1893, the Normands moved to Upper Norwood, into a studio that was custom-built for them by Normand's father.
 The couple had two children, a son (born in 1886) and a daughter (born in 1893).